-For 2012 Incentive bonuses for all of our executive officers, will be based solely on the achievement of corporate operational and financial metrics.
+Similar to 2012, 2013 incentive bonuses for all of our executive officers will be based on the achievement of corporate operational and financial metrics.
 The goals and objectives we have established are aggressive, but attainable, and are based on goals we believe align the compensation of our senior management team and executives with the creation of additional value for our stockholders.
-The 2012 incentive bonuses have a minimum threshold of achievement, below which incentives will not be paid.
-Full achievement of corporate goals and objectives would result in the potential incentive bonus payment of up to 35% to 75% of an executive's base salary.
+The 2013 incentive bonuses have a minimum threshold of achievement, below which incentives will not be paid.
+Full achievement of corporate and personal goals and objectives would result in the potential incentive bonus payment of up to 40% to 75% of a named executive officer's base salary.
+50% of the potential bonus payment will be fixed based on the achievement of the corporate goals and 50% will be subject to the discretion of the Company's Chief Executive Officer.